marczz/unix_memo/source/shell.rst

 ^^^^^^^^

 Symlinks store in an inode any path in the system hierarchy.
-The symlink act as a pointerto another file name.
+The symlink act as a pointer to another file name.
 The path can be absolute or relative; existing or dangling.
 Permissions are ignored in symlink inodes.